 “I think she was a bit baffled by some of the criticism.
 It was very mean to her, I thought,” he said.

-“I mean, Cher was so impressed by the big ‘yes’ vote on same-sex marriage and she congratulated me on it.
+“I mean, Cher was so impressed by the big ‘yes’ vote on same-sex marriage.
+She congratulated me on it.

 “We talked about it.
 We talked about the high participation rate.
 She thought it was a great win, a great victory and a great statement… the goodwill, the affection, the love in Australia.